alshival/openAI-Discord-Bot/README.md

-#  openAI Discord Bot
+# openAI Discord Bot with Market Research Analysis
 ### [Alshival's Data Service](https://alshival.com)
 Demo: [Vimeo](https://vimeo.com/845117509)

-This Discord bot utilizes OpenAI's GPT models and provides additional functionalities like setting reminders and playing music with the help of a sqlite database, a keras layer, and Google's Youtube.
+This Discord bot utilizes OpenAI's GPT models and provides additional functionalities like setting reminders, playing music with the help of a sqlite database, a keras layer, and Google's Youtube.
+It now also includes a Market Research Analysis feature, which allows you to create financial charts using yfinance and mix charts with regression lines.

 Created by [Alshival's Data Service](https://alshival.com) to enhance your Discord server experience.
-For personal use, a group of friends, a study group, or for project management.
+Whether it's for personal use, a group of friends, a study group, or project management, this bot has got you covered.

 Study groups can benefit from a Discord bot that utilizes OpenAI's GPT models.
 It can provide instant answers to questions, assist with research, and facilitate discussions on various topics.
 Discord bots integrated with OpenAI's GPT models can enhance collaboration within teams and projects.
 They can help generate ideas, provide suggestions, and assist with brainstorming sessions.